fdq09eca/asc-remake/_posts/2020-09-10-teaching-cases.md

 ## 1. Invisible Trade

 Teaching case "*Invisible Trade*" provides a glance at Hong Kong trade situation.
 News reports in recently years often claimed the decrease in cargo throughputs manifests that Hong Kong is losing its position as an international trading hub.
-We want to know whether it is true that cargo throughputs can tell us a full picture of trading situation, and that Hong Kong is becoming less competitive in trade.
+If  we think thoroughly, we might ask whether it is true that cargo throughputs can tell us a full picture of trading situation, and that Hong Kong is becoming less competitive in trade.
 The guide and games in this teaching case sufficiently answer our questions by providing a new sight regarding trading methods.

 Link: <https://erc.cuhk.edu.hk/apec%20study%20centre/human%20capital%20development/invisible-trade/#introduction>